-Crash involving two 18-wheelers on Mississippi River Bridge bogs down Tuesday morning commute
+Traffic nightmare: Crashes on Mississippi River Bridge snarl morning commute throughout BR

 Latest Weather Blog

-Crash involving two 18-wheelers on Mississippi River Bridge bogs down Tuesday morning commute
+Traffic nightmare: Crashes on Mississippi River Bridge snarl morning commute throughout BR

 PORT ALLEN - A crash involving two 18-wheelers on the westbound Mississippi River Bridge caused standstill traffic to back up for miles Tuesday morning.